Does Stripe Terminal support Affirm, Afterpay, Clearpay, and Klarna?

 Enabling Terminal devices

-Once you have completed signing up for an Afterpay Merchant account, you will receive an email with the title “Afterpay Card is ready for you to set up” with instructions on completing a test transaction.
+Once you've completed signing up for an Afterpay Merchant account, you will receive an email with the title “Afterpay Card is ready for you to set up” with instructions on completing a test transaction.
 The transaction details will provide Afterpay with all the information about your business that they need.

-Please then respond to the automated email titled “Afterpay Card is ready for you to set up” with all of the above information.
+Then respond to the automated email titled “Afterpay Card is ready for you to set up” with all of the above information.

 If customers start experiencing in-person declines when using their Afterpay Card, please check that your MID is still enabled correctly.
 You can use this Formstack if you have any issues after onboarding, or if you’d like to update or expand your setup.
 For individual declines, please refer your customers to Afterpay’s in-app Help for further troubleshooting.

-How to start accepting Klarna virtual cards with Stripe Terminal
+Accept Klarna virtual cards with Stripe Terminal

 Availability: United States only.